antixenoinitiative/axiwiki/weapons.md

 ## Advanced Multi-Cannon

 Same as a normal Multi-Cannon and can be engineered, however it will not do AX damage unless ammo is synthesized.
+Not to be confused with any variant of AXMCs.

 **Recommendation:** Do not use (Poor damage, Cannot use without synth)